Bright8691/car-sales-analysis/README.md

 # Project Overview
 The project was developed to advice and predict the selling price of used vehicles (foreign and local used) and brand new one for Nigerian automobile market.
 End-to-End industrial workflow was deployed in order to achieve optimum results.
 I started with data preprocessing and exploratory data analysis, model development, hyperparameter tuning, model evaluation, and price prediction for new vehicles.
-The project objective is to provide the model that give best prediction to support data-driven decision for buyers and seller both retail or whole in Nigerian automobile market.
+The project objective is to provide the model that give best prediction to support data-driven decision for buyers and seller both retail or wholesale in Nigerian automobile market.
 Because of economic and political instability in Nigeria, the model should not be the only means of decision making in the automobile market arena.

 # Project Objective
 -	To develop and evaluate the best predicting model that can be used in selling vehicle.
 -	To identify the factors that affect vehicle prices most.
--	Select and compare the performance of up to regression models.
+-	To select and compare the performance of up to six regression models.
--	Develop a reusable preprocessing and prediction pipeline.
+-	To develop a reusable preprocessing and prediction pipeline.
--	Enhance the selected model performance with the use of hyperparameter tuning.
+-	To enhance the selected model performance with the use of hyperparameter tuning.
--	Test the model to ascertain the percentage performance error and evaluate its application in the real world.
+-	To test the model to ascertain the percentage performance error and evaluate its application in the real world.
 # Dataset
 The dataset contains information on vehicles listed for sale in Nigeria.
 Features include: